ProjetPP/projetpp.github.io/index.md

 <p><a href="demo.html">Learn</a> quickly how to use the PPP.</p>
 </div>

-A presentation of the project will be held at the ENS Lyon on __December 18, 2014 from 9h30 to 10h00__ ([more information](http://www.ens-lyon.eu/actualites/dppi-2014-les-demos-publiques-projets-integres-des-m1-en-informatique-248516.kjsp?RH=ENS-LYON-FR-AGENDA)).
+A presentation has been held at the *ENS Lyon* on December 18, 2014.
+([more information](http://www.ens-lyon.eu/actualites/dppi-2014-les-demos-publiques-projets-integres-des-m1-en-informatique-248516.kjsp?RH=ENS-LYON-FR-AGENDA)).

+Missed it?
+You can still have a look at the [slides](documentation/publicDemo.pdf).

 ## The project